 Temporary Diplomas

 Temporary diplomas are normally awarded to qualified graduates in advance of graduation ceremonies in order to facilitate the state licensing process.
 Official diplomas are awarded at graduation.

 G. Career Development

 Building a successful career is a process that requires careful planning and strategic action.
 Soma offers a comprehensive career counseling program and job referral system designed to help students reach their career goals.
 In 2015, Soma reported an 82.2% placement rate to the Illinois Board of Higher Education.
 The Soma Institute cannot, however, make any guarantee with regard to placement.

-Soma's Career Services Office actively assists our graduates by
+Soma's Career Services Office actively assists our graduates by:

-- maintaining a comprehensive listing of job opportunities
+- maintaining an online listing of job opportunities

 - identifying career goals and preferences

-- developing effective job search methods
+- · developing effective job search methods

-- critiquing and proofreading resumés
+- · critiquing and proofreading resumés

 - offering interview coaching and feedback

-- assisting in the development of effective marketing strategies to help build clientele
+- assisting in the development of effective marketing strategies to help build

 - assisting with local, state and nation-wide regulations and licensing

 There is no fee for career services.

-Illinois State Licensing In order to be licensed in the State of Illinois, graduates must pass the Massage and Bodywork Licensing Examination conducted by the Federation of State Massage Therapy Boards (FSMTB) and then make an application to the Illinois Department of Financial and Professional Regulation.
-Cost of an initial application, including fingerprinting costs, are included in tutition fees (see page 15).
-If a student fails the initial Massage and Bodywork Licensing Examination, all cost will be incurred by the student.
+Illinois State Licensing

+In order to be licensed in the State of Illinois, graduates must pass the Massage and Bodywork Licensing Examination conducted by the Federation of State Massage Therapy Boards (FSMTB) and then make an application to the Illinois Department of Financial and Professional Regulation.
+Cost of an initial application, including fingerprinting costs, are included in tutition fees (see tuition & fees).

+If a student fails the initial Massage and Bodywork Licensing Examination (MBLEX), all costs will be incurred by the student.
 Students will not be able to proceed with the licensing process until they pass the MBLEX.
 (Please see the FSMTB Candidate Handbook for Fail Policy).
-Graduates, upon payment of a \$25 registration fee, may audit courses in the Clinical Massage Therapy Diploma program.
-Notes 1 School Information